Discovery of nuclear fission: In history and memory

 At the end of the war in Europe, Hahn was taken into custody and incarcerated at Farm Hall with nine other senior scientists, all of whom except Max von Laue had been involved with the German nuclear weapons program, and all except Hahn and Paul Harteck were physicists.
 It was here that they heard the news of the atomic bombings of Hiroshima and Nagasaki.
-Unwilling to accept that they were years behind the Americans, and unaware that their conversations were being recorded, they concocted a story that they had never wanted their nuclear weapons program to succeed in the first place on moral grounds.
+Unwilling to accept that they were years behind the Americans, and unaware that their conversations were being recorded, many of them said in conversations, that they had never wanted their nuclear weapons program to succeed in the first place.
+Hahn did not believe them.
 Hahn was still there when his Nobel Prize was announced in November 1945.
 The Farm Hall scientists would spend the rest of their lives attempting to rehabilitate the image of German science that had been tarnished by the Nazi period.
 Inconvenient details like the thousands of female slave labourers from Sachsenhausen concentration camp who mined uranium ore for their experiments were swept under the rug.

 For Hahn, this necessarily involved asserting his claim of the discovery of fission for himself, for chemistry, and for Germany.
-He used his Nobel Prize acceptance speech to assert this narrative.
+He used his Nobel Prize acceptance speech to assert this narrative, so he mentioned both Meitner's and Straßmann's involvements in his Nobel lecture.
 Hahn's message resonated strongly in Germany, where he was revered as the proverbial good German, a decent man who had been a staunch opponent of the Nazi regime, but had remained in Germany where he had pursued pure science.
 As president of the Max Planck Society from 1946 to 1960, he projected an image of German science as undiminished in brilliance and untainted by Nazism to an audience that wanted to believe it.
 After the Second World War, Hahn came out strongly against the use of nuclear energy for military purposes.
 He saw the application of his scientific discoveries to such ends as a misuse, or even a crime.
 Lawrence Badash wrote: "His wartime recognition of the perversion of science for the construction of weapons and his postwar activity in planning the direction of his country's scientific endeavours now inclined him increasingly toward being a spokesman for social responsibility."